1. The Evie-ning Before

 SATURDAY 29TH JUNE 2024

-Eeeek the first episode!
+Eeeek, the first episode!
 Welcome.
-Indulge in my play-on-words and pre adventure gitters and lets get stuck in to the first ever episode of the Jamaican Diaries (OMG, how exciting!)
+Please indulge, get comfy and gear up for the first ever episode of the Jamaican Diaries (OMG, how exciting!)
 I'll set the scene for you...

+It was the night before everything would change.
+I was prepping for the trip of a lifetime.
 The night before.
-This was the point the nerves creeped in and anticipation started to swirl in my stomach.
+Every last detail had led up to this.
+The nerves were CREEPING in and the anticipation started to swirl in my stomach.
 Now as you can see by the organised suitcase and airport outfit, your girls a planner!
 Things were done.
 Things were ready.
 Things, were... good.
 I was... good.
 Was I good?
 Or was the panic attack pending?

 Suitcase Packed 😆